NabilaKhan/GINClus_test/README.md

 # GINClus: RNA structural motif clustering using graph isomorphism network
 ###### Authors: Created by Nabila Shahnaz Khan in collaboration with Md Mahfuzur Rahaman and Shaojie Zhang
 GINClus source code is implemented using __Python 3.8.10__ and can be executed in __64-bit Linux__ machine.
-For given RNA motif locations (PDB or FASTA), GINClus first collects the RNA motifs and then generates the graph representation for each motif.
-Finally, it generates motif subclusters based on their structural (base interaction and 3D structure) similarity.
+For given RNA motif and motif candidate locations from PDB (either from .pdbx file or .fasta file), GINClus generates the graph representation for each motif/motif candidate.
+Then, it generates motif subclusters based on their structural (base interaction and 3D structure) similarity.
 It can also generate side-by-side images of motifs for each subclusters (optional).